Sustainability Policy 2021

 “Tourism that takes full account of its current and future economic, social and environmental impacts, addressing the needs of visitors, the industry, the environment and host communities” (UNWTO)

+2020 gave us space and time to consider our company ethos with regard to responsible holidays.
 We are now on a new journey.
 One that will take us to a brighter, fairer future of travel.
 The time to change is upon us and we must do it collectively.
 Kleemann Tours values all who work with us – their individuality, knowledge, expertise and hard work.

 Our aim is to: